LIoccoUMD/ETL-Analysis/README.md

 - **Encoding Categorical Variables**
 - **K-Nearest Neighbor to predict safety scores**
     - GridSearchCV to find the optimal number of neighbors
-- **Descriptive Analysis**: Summary statistics and visualizations to understand the distribution of exercise data.
-- **Clustering Analysis**: K-Means clustering to group exercises based on type, body part, difficulty level, and rating.
-- **Prescriptive analysis**: *WIP*

 ### Expected Outputs
 - Descriptive and prescriptive analysis/visualizations in clear, readable files